Martin Luther King, Jr. Speech That Rocked the World from Memphis

 “The Mountaintop Speech” can be heard in full here: https://youtu.be/DKWCxKq0i1k.

-Memphis has a population of approximately 650,000, which is slightly greater than it was at the time of the speech.
+Memphis is a mid-size city that is slightly greater in population than it was at the time of the speech.

 Mason Temple Church of God in Christ